ktaylor63/southeast/site/content/articles/taking-flight-to-freedom.md

 ---
 title: 'Taking flight to freedom'
 subtitle: 'Federal and state law enforcement officials release birds seized in Operation Ornery Birds into the Everglades'
-description: About 130 birds were released April 14 into Florida’s River of Grass by U.S. Fish and Wildlife Service officials and partners at Everglades National Park headquarters near Homestead, Florida.
-The birds had been bought by undercover agents from illegal trappers and traffickers, and seized in a series of arrests in the days leading up to the release.
+description: 'About 130 birds were released April 14 into Florida’s River of Grass by U.S. Fish and Wildlife Service officials and partners at Everglades National Park headquarters near Homestead, Florida.
+The birds had been bought by undercover agents from illegal trappers and traffickers, and seized in a series of arrests in the days leading up to the release.'
 author: 'Phil Kloer, public affairs specialist'
 date: 2018-04-17T00:00:00.000Z
 type: feature